lucatosc/free-to-use-AI-assistant/README.md

 refactor: Regular code refactoring and maintenance
 ```

-To know more extensively about how to contribute to this project, read our [Contribution Guide](https://github.com/yatendra2001/ai_buddy/blob/main/CONTRIBUTING.md).
+To know more extensively about how to contribute to this project, read our [Contribution Guide]

 <!-- LICENSE -->